 Showing the artist as a performer, as a commentator or as the audience of his/her own art opens up the floor for a subtle and dramatically effective game on a meta-theatrical level.

 University College Cork, 29 May – 1 June 2014

 Conference Languages: 1.
 English / 2.
 German (click above for German version of Call for Papers)

 This conference aims to pave the way towards a new, performative teaching and learning culture.

 Building on a recent symposium at University College Cork which centred on performative practices across different disciplines, this conference will have a special focus on the areas of

 While these are key areas of Foreign and Second Language disciplines, they also figure prominently in other disciplines and fields of practice.
 We therefore also particularly welcome contributions from scholars, teachers as well as artists and practitioners in related arts-based disciplines and professional fields of practice, including Education, Drama and Theatre, Film/New Media, Music, Dance, Visual Art.
 The organisers are open to a variety of forms of engaging with the conference theme, including

-Contributors are expected to refer to, or demonstrate, specific performative approaches to one or more of the listed areas and, in doing so, offer perspectives on one or more of the following:
+Contributors are asked to indicate if they wish to present in English or German.
+They expected to refer to, or demonstrate, specific performative approaches to one or more of the listed areas and, in doing so, offer perspectives on one or more of the following: